Pair Correlation of the Fractional Parts of $\alpha n^\theta$: Introduction

 where $\theta>0$ and $ \alpha>0$.
 However, little progress has been made to verify that the pair correlation of such monomial sequences is Poissonian (under explicit conditions on $\alpha, \theta$).
 We present the state of the art for \eqref{def: monomial} in Section \ref{ss: history}.
 In this paper we prove the first general and explicit result showing that such monomial sequences exhibit Poissonian pair correlation.
 Namely,

-\begin{theorem} If $\theta\in (0, 14/41)$ and $\alpha>0$, then \eqref{def: monomial} has Poissonian pair correlation. \end{theorem} \begin{remark} \begin{enumerate} \item Our method applies to higher level correlations, although this generalisation is not straightforward as it requires a genuinely multidimensional approach (see Section \ref{ss:Heuristic}).
+\begin{theorem} If $\theta\in (0, 14/41)$ and $\alpha>0$, then \eqref{def: monomial} has Poissonian pair correlation. \end{theorem} \begin{remark} \begin{enumerate} \item Our method applies to higher level correlations, although this generalisation is not straightforward as it requires a genuinely multidimensional approach (see \cite{LutskoTechnau2021}, and also \cite{LutskoTechnau2022}).
 Moreover, the only arithmetic input of our method are exponential sum bounds.
-Thus, with some modification, the method can be extended to more general sequences satisfying certain growth conditions.
-We intend to address these in a forthcoming paper. \item The method of proof allows one to show that the pair correlation function converges to $\int_{\mathbb{R}} f(x) ~\mathrm{d}x$ with a polynomially decaying error in $N$ which is uniform for all $\alpha$ in a fixed compact interval. \item When $\theta =1/3$ and $\alpha^3 \in \Q$, the triple correlation is not Poissonian (because of the cubes $n^3$).
+Thus, with some modification, the method can be extended to more general sequences satisfying certain growth conditions. \item The method of proof allows one to show that the pair correlation function converges to $\int_{\mathbb{R}} f(x) ~\mathrm{d}x$ with a polynomially decaying error in $N$ which is uniform for all $\alpha$ in a fixed compact interval. \item When $\theta =1/3$ and $\alpha^3 \in \Q$, then the triple correlation is not Poissonian (because of the cubes $n^3$).
 Thus, Theorem \ref{thm: main theorem} gives an example of a sequence whose pair correlation is Poissonian, but whose triple correlation is not. \end{enumerate} \end{remark}

 \textbf{Organization of the Paper:} Subsection \ref{ss: history} presents a brief history of these monomial sequences.
 Subsection \ref{ss:Ideas} sketches the proof of Theorem \ref{thm: main theorem}, and Subsection \ref{ss:Heuristic} provides a heuristic argument which indicates the limitations of our method.
 In Section \ref{s:Pair Correlation} we collect lemmata, reducing matters to bounding certain exponential sums.
 Finally, in Section \ref{s:Proof of the Main Theorem} we prove Theorem \ref{thm: main theorem}.